 There are two approaches to teaching writing – Product and Process.

-The process approach to writing was evolved in the 1980’s with a view to support students whose first language was different from the language of instruction at school and the one they were their texts were in.
+The process approach to writing was evolved in the 1980s to support students whose first language was different from the language of instruction at school and the one they were their texts were in.
 This process requires much more effort and meticulous planning but is far more effective in developing writing skills in general.
-In this method the teacher and the students plan the content together.
+In this method, the teacher and the students plan the content together.
 The teacher anticipates knowledge gaps that the students might have in terms of grammar and other associated concepts like tone, vocabulary, style etc. and build in teaching and practice sessions to bridge the same.
 The children work in teams under the guidance of the teacher to prepare the first draft.
 They then edit their work either themselves or through peers in the light of the information they have acquired in the previous sessions and rewrite, keeping the edits and suggestions received.
 This is a recursive cycle and continues till a satisfactory piece has been created.